svc333/overview/glossary/glossary.md

 {: #x6013335}

 An HTTP-based authorization protocol that gives applications scoped access to a protected resource on behalf of the resource owner, by creating an approval interaction between the resource owner, client, and resource server.

+### OCI container image
+{: #x9860419}

+A container image that is compliant with the OCI Image Format Specification.

 ### on-prem
 {: #x6969434}